 Ultimately, you’ll need to admit that you are powerless and need God’s help with circumstances, relationships, responsibilities, emotional health, and finding encouragement.
 In a future post, I’ll share more about how you can recruit help among friends, family, neighbors, church members, and professionals.

+Cultivate a cooperative environment.
 As a team is required, God also equips everyone on the team with unique ways and capacities for interacting with the others.
 Aim to optimize the strengths and capacities of each person within an atmosphere that features cooperation, compromise, and compassion.
 This will enhance motivation, build self-esteem, and bring personal and shared satisfaction.

+Find your personal pace for an adequate rhythm of respite.
 Caregivers typically have very little discretionary time and few are able to get all the breaks they need.
 But some degree of adequate rest is essential for everyone.
 Your proactive mindset helps you learn to grab every opportunity for down time.
 But spontaneous moments of rest may rarely come.
 So, having planned breaks on the calendar can be powerful in helping you pace yourself mentally, emotionally, spiritually, and physically.
 Knowing something is out there on the horizon may be just the thing to get your through a particularly hard moment, day, or week.
 I’ll explore specific examples and ideas for your inspiration in a future post.

+Share everything with Jesus.
 Pray without ceasing and don’t be afraid to show your raw emotions with God.
 Open your heart and mind to the Lord.
 Explore your hopes, dreams, sorrows, disappointment, needs, challenges, failures, gratitude, joys, and pleasures.
 Everything.
 Sometimes there won’t even be words for the groaning of your soul.
 The Israelites understood this (Exodus 2:23).
 King David understood this (Psalm 13).
 God understands too.
 Be assured, words are not necessary.
 God hears our groans and sees us (Exodus 2:24-25).
 His help and hope are deeply personal (Romans 8:22-27).

+Adopt low expectations of the world — and out-of-this-world expectations of God.
 Managing expectations is a constant tension for caregivers.
 Even when your expectations are in balance, you will simultaneously feel confidently equipped for your responsibilities while utterly reliant on God (2 Corinthians 1:8-11).
 Only God is completely trustworthy and perfectly capable of meeting your needs.
 The people and things of this world can be a great blessing from the Lord but those provisions will always fall short of being enough.
 On some level, people will always disappoint you because you were made to need God most of all.
 Your ultimate hope and rest are in Jesus (Galatians 6:7-8).